Cross Mountain, Texas

 Cross Mountain is a census-designated place (CDP) in Bexar County, Texas, United States.
-The population was 3,944 at the 2020 census, up from 3,124 at the 2010 census.
+The population was 3,944 at the 2020 census, an increase over the figure of 3,124 tabulated in 2010.
 It is part of the San Antonio Metropolitan Statistical Area.

 Geography

 Cross Mountain is located in northwestern Bexar County.
 It is bordered by the city of San Antonio to the east and the CDP of Scenic Oaks to the north.
 Downtown San Antonio is 22 mi to the southeast.